 In the year 2024 we celebrate the 1000th jubilee for the Christian laws of Norway.

 It was King Olaf Haraldsson, later exalted to Norway’s patron saint, who adopted these Christian laws to Norway, and through this introduced radical changes to the country.
 The jubilee’s purpose is to contextualize the great social changes that started with this event.
 The jubilee’s activities will focus on the values that our society is funded on, both historically and in the present.
-Our work will approach central relevant topics each year, starting with “Individual - community” / “Me - everyone” in 2020/2021.
+Our work will be centered on these relevant topics, "Freedom", "Legal protection" and "Equality".